SheepTester/yesnt/README.md

 `one-door-only=true` will not require you to test the code in a corridor

+`load-audio=false` will make it not load all the audio

+`abridged=very` will make the YES program only do a few rounds

+`abdriged=some` will make the YES program do less rounds than usual

 ## To do

 - ending for doing the actual YES program